GrigLars/autoinstall/README.md

 I hate bad documentation, but I figured this out.
 I was using debian preseeding (d-i) for the longest time, but "they" decided to do away with it, and I was forced to adapt.
 The documention is kind of scant.
 I tried their converter, "autoinstall-generator," but it wouldn't work on my preseeds.
 Maybe they fixed it by the time you read this.
 I will add to these as I see fit.
 At the time of writing, this was for Ubuntu Focal Fossa (20.04) and Hirsute Hippo (21.04).
 It nmight also work on similarly aged Debian distros.
 Who knows?

-The original documentation assumes that you have Linux KVM (the virtual machine service, not a keyboard-video-mouse crash cart) installed.
-I wanted some step-by-step" instructions for those who want to try it on Oracle's VirtualBox and VMWare.
+The original documentation assumes that you have Linux KVM installed (the virtual machine service, not a keyboard-video-mouse crash cart).
+I wanted some "step-by-step" instructions for those who want to try it on Oracle's VirtualBox and VMWare.

 ## Ubuntu Autoinstall on Oracle VirtualBox